 Check out their section on fitness trends which is perfect for those looking to try a new sport whether it’s Swimming, Rock Climbing or CrossFit.

-Bestselling author Mike Matthew founded Legion to create healthy, high-quality sport supplements based on science, and to sell them at a fair price.
+Bestselling author Mike Matthew founded Legion to create healthy, high-quality sports supplements based on science, and to sell them at a fair price.

 Backed by proven facts, their blog focuses on weight loss, fitness inspiration, workout guides and motivational stories.

-Developed by Adidas, the fitness company frequently blogs about industry-related news, recovering training and mental wellbeing.
-They have also developed a mobile app which tracks your runs, bodyweight training sessions, and other fitness and sports activities.
+Developed by Adidas, the fitness company frequently blogs about industry-related news, recovery training and mental well-being.
+They have also developed a mobile app that tracks your runs, bodyweight training sessions, and other fitness and sports activities.
 You can find out more about how Runtastic can help you meet your fitness goals on their blog.

 Anytime Fitness is a regular resource for blog articles on all manner of fitness issues.
 This includes workout plans, weight loss advice, podcasts and even recommended playlists.